-With regard to criterion 1.C.3. of the Corporate Governance Code (which requires that the Board of Directors expresses its opinion on the maximum number of directorships that may be considered compatible with the effective performance of the office of director in the Company, also in light of directors' participation in committees formed within the Board) the Company's Board of Directors decided not to adopt said criterion.
+With regard to criterion 1.C.3. of the Corporate Governance Code (which requires that the Board of Directors expresses its opinion on the maximum number of directorships that may be considered compatible with the effective performance of the office of director in the Company, also in light of directors' participation in committees formed within the Board) the Company's Board of Directors decided, as confirmed recently in the meeting held on 26 February 2019, not to adopt said criterion.
 The Board of Directors has therefore not expressed its opinion to this effect, indicating general ad hoc criteria because it considers that evaluating candidates' suitability, also in light of the offices held in other companies, first should be done by the Shareholders during the appointment of directors and then by the individual director upon accepting the office.

-In accordance with criterion 1.C.2. of the Corporate Governance Code, the following table shows the offices of director or statutory auditor currently held by the directors in other companies listed on regulated markets, including foreign markets, and in financial, banking, insurance or large companies at the time this Report was approved.
+In accordance with criterion 1.C.2. of the Corporate Governance Code, the following table shows the offices of director or statutory auditor currently held by the directors in other companies listed on regulated markets, including foreign markets, and in financial, banking, insurance or large companies (understood as companies that at closed the last financial year with a total value of assets or a turnover of over 500,000,000 euros) at the time this Report was approved.

-Name and surname Company Office held GIUSEPPE DE' LONGHI De Longhi Industrial S.A. (financial) Chairman of the Board of Directors De' Longhi Appliances S.r.l. (significant) Chairman of the Board of Directors De' Longhi Capital Services S.r.l. (financial) Chairman of the Board of Directors FABIO DE' LONGHI De' Longhi Appliances S.r.l. (significant) Chief Executive Officer De' Longhi Capital Services S.r.l. (financial) Chief Executive

-Officer SILVIA DE' LONGHI De' Longhi Appliances S.r.l. (significant) Director ALBERTO CLÒ GEDI Gruppo Editoriale S.p.A. (listed) Director Banca Progetto S.p.A. (banking) Chairman of the Board of Statutory Auditors CARLO GARAVAGLIA Eunomia S.p.A.
-Centro Medico Visconti di Modrone (significant) Director Cordifin S.p.A. (financial) Director Ori Martin S.p.A. (significant) Director Ori Martin S.a. (significant) Director GIORGIO SANDRI Armando Testa S.p.A. (significant) Director Rcs Group S.p.A. (listed) Director STEFANIA Interpump Group S.p.A. (listed) Director PETRUCCIOLI Banca Monte dei Paschi di Siena S.p.A. (listed) Director
+Name and surname Company Office held De Longhi Industrial S.A. (financial) Chairman of the Board of Directors Giuseppe de' Longhi De' Longhi Appliances S.r.l. (large size) r.l. (large size) Chairman of the Board of Directors De' Longhi Capital Services S.r.l. (financial) Chairman of the Board of Directors Fabio de' Longhi De' Longhi Appliances S.r.l. (large size) Chief Executive Officer De' Longhi Capital Services S.r.l. (financial) Chief Executive Officer Silvia de' Longhi De' Longhi Appliances S.r.l. (large size) Director Massimiliano Benedetti YNAP Corp. (large size) Director H-FARM (listed) Director Alberto Clò GEDI Gruppo Editoriale S.p.A. (listed) Director Luisa Maria Virginia Collina Guala Closures S.p.A. (listed) Director Carlo Garavaglia Banca Progetto S.p.A. (banking) Chairman of the Board of Statutory Auditors Cordifin S.p.A. (financial) Director Ori Martin S.p.A. ( large size ) Director Ori Martin S.a. (large size) Director Miron S.A. (large size) Director Giorgio Sandri Armando Testa S.p.A. (large size) Director Stefania Petruccioli Rcs Group S.p.A. (listed) Director Interpump Group S.p.A. (listed) Director Banca Monte dei Paschi di Siena S.p.A. (listed) Director